 #1: Questions and Visiting Frog Song

 The home is available to view by appointment.
-Prospective households should read through this entire website (including the information below), and then contact David Ergo with further questions and to schedule an appointment to visit the community by calling 707-793-7890 or emailing David at FrogSong14@sonic.net (please do not use other email addresses or phone numbers when contacting David).
+Prospective households should read through this entire website—including the information below—and then contact David Ergo (the trustee of the trust that owns this property) with further questions and to schedule an appointment to visit the community.
+You may contact David via email at FrogSong14@sonic.net (please do not use other email addresses or phone numbers when contacting David).

 The residents of Frog Song value their privacy; please do not visit the community without an appointment.